YellowOnion/steam-runtime-tools/docs/container-runtime.md

 It will automatically be downloaded to your Steam library as `steamapps/common/SteamLinuxRuntime` if it is selected to run a particular game, or if a game requires it.
+It can also be installed by running this command:

+    steam steam://install/1070560

 It is implemented by entering a `soldier` container, and then setting up a `scout` `LD_LIBRARY_PATH` runtime inside that container.